 - Depressive type, which includes only major depressive episodes

-Schizoaffective disorder may run a unique course in each affected person, so it's not as well-understood or well-defined as other mental health conditions.
+Schizoaffective disorder may run a unique course in each affected person.

 Untreated schizoaffective disorder may lead to problems functioning at work, at school and in social situations, causing loneliness and trouble holding down a job or attending school.
 People with schizoaffective disorder may need assistance and support with daily functioning.
 Treatment can help manage symptoms and improve quality of life.